 - i.
 The Council's Procurement Officer should be consulted to ascertain if the need can be met through existing collaborative procurement arrangements or if there is an opportunity for joint procurement (See SOC 1.v) - ii.
 Contracts estimated to be of a value above £20,000 and up to £100,000 must not be let unless a reasonable number of written competitive quotations or tenders have been received, usually between three and five - iii.
 Quotes or tenders can be requested and obtained in writing or through an approved e-tendering platform, and the preferred method will be determined by the relevant Head of Service - iv.
 Pre-Approved contractors may also be used (see guidance in Appendix A) - v.
-Quote or tender documentation must state: - A short specification detailing the Council's expectation and requirement - A clear pricing schedule and details of what other information is to be returned - The criteria which the Council will use to evaluate the quotations - Subject to legislative compliance, factors which demonstrably aim to provide value for money and opportunities for local business to compete - The last date and time by which the quotation should be returned - The name of the officer to whom they should be returned - Written quotations must be returned in plain sealed envelopes which besides the addressee details, should bear only the word 'Quotation or Tender' and the subject to which it relates - All electronic quotations must be submitted through an approved etendering platform or portal
+Quote or tender documentation must state: - A short specification detailing the Council's expectation and requirement - A clear pricing schedule and details of what other information is to be returned - The criteria which the Council will use to evaluate the quotations - Subject to legislative compliance, factors which demonstrably aim to provide value for money and opportunities for local business to compete - The last date and time by which the quotation should be returned - The name of the officer to whom they should be returned - Written quotations must be returned in plain sealed envelopes which besides the addressee details, should bear only the word 'Quotation or Tender' and the subject to which it relates - All electronic quotations must be submitted through an approved etendering platform or portal i.
+No written quotations or tenders shall be considered unless contained in an envelope marked with the words 'quotation/ tender' that are received within the specified time

 SOC 16.
-Receipt of Quotations: contracts above £20,000 and up to £100,000
+Receipt of Quotations: contracts above £20,000 and up to £100.000